 Pruning Witch Hazel

 Witch hazel doesn’t require special treatment in the garden to perform well.
-But if you want to preserve and accentuate its horizontal growth habit, you’ll need to do regular witch hazel pruning.
+If you want to preserve and accentuate its horizontal growth habit though, you’ll need to do regular witch hazel pruning.
 When to prune witch hazel in this way?
 You should do this kind of shape pruning just after the plant finishes flowering.
 Then, in autumn, prune out suckers growing from the base of the shrub.

 You’ll want to prune witch hazel back severely if the shrubs are old and need rejuvenation.
 Prune to rejuvenate them just after flowering.